githubedu/ERP-samk/kartano/presentations/01presentation.md

 <br clear="left"/>

 ### KPI
-In order to monitor that the company is on track with the plan and actions, the main KPIs, focus on what matter most at the current stage of the company: **Customers, Customer conversion and Production**
+In order to monitor that the company is on track with the plan and actions, the main KPIs, focus on what matter most at the current stage of the company:
+- Customers
+- Customer conversion
+- Production
 ### ERP project KPI
 In order to follow up the ERP project implementation the following KPIs shall demonstrate the status of the project:
 - Training